3) Building Your App with XRBuilderWindow

 2. Select Device Preset

-In the builder window, make sure the correct device preset is selected from the dropdown list.
+In the builder window, make sure the correct device preset is selected from the dropdown list. and You can load a preset directly from here.

 3. Choose Scenes to Include